Az-Net/Unified-Theory/Toolkit.md

 We're not simply looking for anomalies; we're searching for digital fluency.

+## Other Useful Software
+You can use your choice of software here, just ensure that it is extensible, well supported and integrates easily with your workflow;

+* a Disk Manager
+* a Network Firewall
+* a Decompiler
+* a Serial Terminal
+* a Packet Monitor
+* a Recovery Tool

 ### Explore our Creations & Findings

 Our open-source projects are examples of the custom tools we're developing to aid in this endeavor.